 4. Hong Kong, China

-Crammed onto a small island surrounded by lush hills and situated within a perfect natural harbor, Hong Kong is a mind blowing jungle of sky scrapers.
-The view of the skyline alone is considered by many to be the best in the world, and with a nightly light show, it becomes even more impressive.
+Crammed onto a small island surrounded by lush hills and within a perfect natural harbor, Hong Kong is a mind-blowing jungle of skyscrapers.
+Many consider the view of the skyline alone to be the best in the world, and with a nightly light show, it becomes even more impressive.

-Head to the top of Victoria's Peak (by hiking or taking the tram) for a jaw dropping birds eye view of the city.
-Hong Kong is perhaps the most famous city in the world for shopping and there are no shortages of great deals on clothes, electronics, or souvenirs.
+Head to the top of Victoria's Peak (by hiking or taking the tram) for a jaw-dropping bird' s-eye view of the city.
+Hong Kong is perhaps the most famous shopping destination in the world, and there is no shortage of great deals on clothes, electronics, and souvenirs.
+Enjoy Hong Kong's famous dim sum and roast pork if you're after food.

 5. Beijing, China

-Beijing, located in northern China, is the cultural and political headquarters of the country.
-With a long fascinating history and a boom of modernization, Beijing is loaded with incredible things to see and do.
+In northern China, Beijing is the country's cultural and political headquarters.
+With a long, fascinating history and a modernization boom, it offers incredible things to see and do.

 6. Osaka, Japan

-Osaka, the third most populous city in Japan, is one of the major northerly port docks on an Asian cruise route.
-The city is one of the most important commercial, economic, and trade hubs of the nation.
+Osaka, Japan's third-most populous city, is one of the major northerly port docks on an Asian cruise route.
+It is also one of the nation's most important commercial, economic, and trade hubs.

 Known throughout Japan for its delicious restaurants, Osaka is a paradise for those looking to indulge in some of the finest Japanese cuisine.
-Osaka sushi, okonomi-yaki and tako-yaki are just a few of the delicacies famous to the city.
+Osaka sushi, okonomiyaki, and takoyaki are just a few of the delicacies famous in the city.

-Covering an area of over 60,000 square meters, Osaka Castle is a main attraction in the city.
-The castle offers thirteen main towers, many gates, stone walls and beautiful gardens to visit.
-Along with historical sites and fabulous dining, Osaka is also home to Universal Studios Japan, an exciting theme park.
+Osaka Castle, covering an area of over 60,000 square meters, is a major attraction in the city.
+The castle offers thirteen main towers, many gates, stone walls, and beautiful gardens.
+In addition to historical sites and fabulous dining, Osaka is home to Universal Studios Japan, an exciting theme park.

 ________